Review update: The 2020 Toyota Camry TRD passes dad test, kid approved

 My 4-year-old boy and 6-year old girl are as impressionable as any kid, but they’re exposed to more than 50 new vehicles each year, watch the 24 Hours of Le Mans (they cheer for the Pink Pig as of late), and enjoy the Goodwood Hill Climb.
 Toyota, you struck a chord.

 The 2020 Toyota Camry TRD is not a race car or a sports car; it’s a sporty Camry.
-In addition to that rear wing, the 2020 Toyota Camry TRD features a sport suspension, 19-inch TRD matte-black alloy wheels, a cat-back exhaust system, a body kit, adaptive cruise control, a 7.0-inch touchscreen infotainment system with Apple CarPlay and Android Auto, automatic climate control, and red seat belts
+In addition to that rear wing, the 2020 Toyota Camry TRD features a sport suspension, 19-inch TRD matte-black alloy wheels, a cat-back exhaust system, a body kit, adaptive cruise control, a 7.0-inch touchscreen infotainment system with Apple CarPlay and Android Auto, automatic climate control, and red seat belts.

 It doesn’t matter that it starts as a Camry in the eyes of a child.
 To them, it’s cool.